 One could be soft-fading from magenta to yellow while the other is soft-fading from cyan to green..
 I have to say, I am excited.
 If more PWM channels are needed, add more Nanos to an ESP….
-Add to that the Node-Red Dashboard colour wheel which Dave-C-J is helping me get right at this minute and you have proper lighting control for very little and using nothing more than the Node-Red dashboard.
+For now I’ve given up on the Node-Red Dashboard colour wheel and am using the Blynk zeRGBa.
+So now you have proper lighting control for very little and using nothing more than the Node-Red dashboard.

 All of this of course pales into insignificance compared to the fact that I just typed all of this using both hands while hardly realising I was doing this, a feat impossible only weeks ago..

 I’m using this version of the Nano code: https://bitbucket.org/snippets/scargill/yR5nkB/nano-peripheral-ir-in-progress